kos00pas/doa_raspb/README.md

-# doa_raspb : Direction of Drone with  ReSpeaker USB 4 Mic Array v2 at RaspberryPi 4 model B 64bit
+# ReSpeaker  Mic4 Array v2 at RaspberryPi 4 model B 64bit for Direction of Drone

 ## Description
 Ability to adjust the parameters of ReSpeaker in order to localize a Drone in the further distance that the ReSpeaker can.